TABLE OF CONTENTS (Click to jump) |

 1) To harmonize a scale or mode, we can combine its triad and its inversions with their corresponding extensions.
 For instance, the following image demonstrates the mapping of C Lydian scale horizontally on the high e string (1st string).

-[C Lydian scale on the high e string]
+[C Lydian mode on the high e string]

 Locate the C major triad and its inversions such that all the chord tones (C, E, and G) are present on the top string.

-[C Lydian scale on the high e string harmonized with C major triads]
+[C Lydian mode on the high e string harmonized with C major triads]

 You may have observed that in all of the selected voicings, both the highest and lowest notes of each chord are identical.
 Therefore, we can modify the top note of each chord without compromising its quality.
 The next step is to include the remaining notes by altering the top note of each chord and ultimately reach the triad's extensions.

-[C Lydian scale on the high e string harmonized with C major triads and its extensions]
+[C Lydian mode on the high e string harmonized with C major triads and its extensions]

 In the second measure, the C/E(add#11) is equivalent to the C/E chord from the first bar, with the top note altered to F#.
 Similarly, the C/G(add13) in the fourth measure is the same as the C/G chord from the third bar, but with the top note changed to A. In the fifth measure, we have the same triad as in the third measure, but with a major seventh added to the top.
 We could consider the major seventh an extension and call it the major 14th, but it would yield the same result as calling it a Cmaj7/G chord.
 On the seventh measure, the C(add9) is identical to the C chord from the sixth measure, except for the top note alteration.
 Lastly, the eighth measure features the octave of the first chord.